The Essential Role of Today’s Front Line Managers

 In an era of expanding contact channels, customer-driven innovation and growing complexity, supervisors have become increasingly important to the contact center’s success.

-Rewind the clock about ten years, and you’d find top level managers in many organizations, along with most industry pundits, predicting that front line managers (a.k.a. supervisors) would become less important in contact centers, and that their numbers would begin to dwindle.
+Rewind the clock about twenty years, and you’d find top level managers in many organizations, along with most industry pundits, predicting that front line managers (a.k.a. supervisors) would become less important in contact centers, and that their numbers would begin to dwindle.
 The usual rationale, couched in discussions of flattened hierarchies and team-oriented structures, was that because agents and teams were becoming more empowered, the need for supervisors would decline.

 Assessing what has transpired requires thinking through some cross-currents.
 For example, there is an increasingly diverse scope of organizational structures, responsibilities and definitions in use.
 In addition to supervisors, many larger contact centers also have team leaders, whose responsibilities range from primarily handling calls to roles that are oriented around supervising and managing.
 Other contact centers have left the term supervisor with the industrial era and instead have team leaders and lead agents.
 And for many small contact centers these divisions are unworkable and unnecessary, as the supervisor is the manager, forecaster and scheduler.